Jorge Soler Player Props: Marlins vs. Giants

 Jorge Soler At The Plate

-- Soler has driven in a run in six games this year (40.0%), including two games with multiple runs batted in.
+- Soler has driven in a run in six games this season (37.5%), including two games with multiple runs batted in.

-- In six of 15 games this season, he has scored, including multiple runs once.
+- He has scored at least once seven times this year (43.8%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.